Dragon-Seeker/TextureSwapper/README.md

-# RandomPaintingSwap V1.1.0 (R.E.P.O.)
+# Texture Swapper V1.1.0 (R.E.P.O.)

-RandomPaintingSwap randomly replaces all paintings in the game with images of your choice.
+Texture Swapper randomly replaces all paintings in the game with images of your choice.

 > ## Installation
 ### Manual Installation